 The Quran has 114 chapters, or surahs, which were revealed over a period of 23 years.
 The surahs are divided into verses known as ayat.

 The Quran does not admit to the uniqueness of our planet Earth or a belief that is stationary.
-In fact, the universe is described as being comprised of many units of heavens that are Quran Open on a Book Standeach divided into groups of seven (which is considered a perfect number) with at least one earth supported by the entire system of that heaven (galaxy).
+In fact, the universe is described as being comprised of many units of heavens that are each divided into groups of seven (which is considered a perfect number) with at least one earth supported by the entire system of that heaven (galaxy).
 Allah says, “The seven heavens and the earth and those that are in them extol His glory…” (Holy Quran, 17:45)

 There are several potential mentions of extraterrestrial life in the Quran.
 Surah Al-Fatiha, which is read every single day, states, “All praise is for Allah—Lord of all worlds.”
 (Holy Qur’an 1:2) Many people believe this refers to planets, universes, or dimensions beyond our own.